Does the material of our pillowcase matter?

 Copper nanoparticle impregnation is also backed by clinical studies1,2,4 to have active skincare properties (anti-wrinkle, anti-ageing) due to stimulation of collagen growth3 through contact with copper ions actively released on contact with skin.
 Data from two randomised controlled trials demonstrate statistically significant reduction in facial wrinkles after 2 weeks of exposure to copper oxide infused textile1,2.

 Copper is naturally occurring and is involved in many physiological and metabolic processes critical for the appropriate functioning of almost all tissues in the human body.
 In the skin, copper is involved in the synthesis and stabilization of extracellular matrix skin proteins and angiogenesis.

 Copper is usually available as a chemical compound of copper sulfate which is soluble in water and hence unsuitable to be incorporated into fabrics due to the washing out for every cycle.

 However, the technology now exists to incorporate insoluble nanoparticles to coat each strand of fibre to produce 100% copper fibre fabric.
-Copper nanoparticles have been mentioned considerably because of its unique optical, catalytic, antibacterial, antifungal, electrical, mechanical and thermal properties
+Copper nanoparticles have been mentioned considerably because of its unique optical, catalytic, antibacterial5, antifungal, electrical, mechanical and thermal properties